AngeloYazar/pubnub-unity3d/README.md

 I got the json.cs file from this repo: https://github.com/imersia/pubnub-unity3d

-This lib still needs improvement, if you make any please let me know :)
+This lib obviously still needs improvement, so if you make any please let me know :)